Wisdom Teeth Removal in Ottawa

 Before Your Procedure

-Simple Extraction
+The Extraction

+If the tooth has fully emerged, we can often extract it by gently loosening it and removing it intact.
 For impacted or partially erupted teeth, we make a small incision in your gum tissue to access the tooth.
-Sometimes we need to remove a small amount of bone covering the tooth.
-If the tooth is large or positioned awkwardly, we may section it into smaller pieces for easier, gentler removal.
+Sometimes we need to remove a small amount of bone covering the tooth, or section it into smaller pieces for easier, gentler removal.

 Completing the Procedure